WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - Move `bus_timer`, `connect_new`, `initialize_new_device`, `set_from_ini_file`
-  etc into a hypothetical `enlighten.DeviceConnection` class which is solely responsible for finding and connecting to new `Spectrometer`s..
+  etc into a hypothetical `enlighten.DeviceConnection` class which is solely responsible for finding and connecting to new `Spectrometers`.
 - Move `attempt_reading`, `acquire_reading`, `update_scope_graphs`,
   `process_reading` etc to a hypothetical `enlighten.DataAcquisition`.